dalerank/caesaria-game/README.md

 ===========
 openCaesar3 is a remake of the classic Caesar3 PC game, a city building game developed by Impression Games and published by Sierra Entertainment, in 1998.

-The game will be a near clone to the original Caesar3 game.
-Notorious changes are:
+The game will be a near clone of the original Caesar3 game.
+Notable changes are:
- * new AI for walkers.
-They just go where they are needed
+ * A new AI for walkers.
+They just go where they are needed.
- * actors just out of the actor school do not provide access to the entertainment (same for gladiators, ...)
+ * Actors coming from the actor school do not provide access to the entertainment.
+The same goes for lion tamers, gladiators and horse wagons.

-The game is still not quite playable
+The game is currently under heavy development and not in a playable state.
+Developers are invited to participate.

 Building openCaesar3
 -------------------
-See BuildingOpenCaesar3.md
+See INSTALL_LINUX or INSTALL_WINDOWS depending on which operating system you are running.

 ####Releases: